riz-ahmed/controller-mobile-robot/README.md

 Drivers for SPI, USART and I2C were added initially before implementing CAN as the main communication protocol between multiple sensors for steering, lean angle and forward velocity.

-USART is mainly used for debugging, use the virtual terminal for checking the automated debug messages.
+USART is mainly used for debugging by using the virtual terminal for checking the automated debug messages.

 # Applications developed on STM32 using HAL layer